skanagavelu/ruleEngine/README.md

  3. {@link com.nepu.metro.common.consumer.handler.EventHandler Execute} the business rules, and update the event
  4. {@link com.nepu.metro.common.producer.Producer Push} back to producer for further processing or storing into db.

-Application execution begins with TravelEventConsumer, Can be started with RuleEngineApplication.
+Application execution begins with TravelEventConsumer,<BR>
+Can be started with RuleEngineApplication<BR>
-Rules can be edited at GroovyTravelEventHandler.
+Rules can be edited at GroovyTravelEventHandler.<BR>